How to Make a Mocha

 The foundation of a great mocha is strong, well-brewed coffee.

-1. Grind Your Beans: Grind your fresh roasted coffee beans just before brewing for optimal flavour.
+1. Grind your beans: Grind your freshly roasted coffee beans just before brewing for optimal flavour.
 The grind size will depend on your brewing method.

 Step 2: Add Your Chocolate